Earth Day to school strikes: A timeline of the American environmental movement

 [Pictured: Civilian Conservation Corps men using Pulaski axes.]

-July 1955: Air Pollution Control Act was passed
+July 1955: Air Pollution Control Act is passed

 Air pollution caught public attention in the 1940s when smog in Los Angeles stung people’s eyes and cut visibility down to three city blocks.
 After years of federal resistance to air pollution legislation, President Dwight Eisenhower signed the Air Pollution Control Act of 1955, which was the first federal legislation to address air pollution.
 It provided funds for research and paved the way for later air pollution control legislation.